 With 8 centuries of history, Château Ramafort has stood the test of time.
 Originally built as a medieval fort to protect the northern Médoc peninsula, its strongholds have softened, becoming a fairytale castle surround by beautifully manicured vines.

-We’re fortunate to have a team of women and men with years of experience.
+We’re fortunate to have a wonderful team of women and men with years and years of experience.
 They are dedicated and meticulous in their work, and although primarily focused on the present, they are always projecting well into future.
-It’s an important aspect of our work, when the wines we are producing today will improve with age, and may reach their pinnacle in 10-20 years time.
+It’s an important aspect of our work, when the wines we produce require time to mature, and may reach their pinnacle in 10-20 years time.

 1769 & 1785